 Sausage Stuffed Butternut Squash

-This Sausage and Pomegranate Stuffed Butternut Squash is the perfect healthy whole-meal for your Fall table.
+This Sausage Stuffed Butternut Squash is the perfect healthy whole-meal for your Fall table.
 Complete with spicy Italian sausage, healthy butternut squash, bright pomegranate seeds, and a savory lemon rosemary sauce, you will want to put this dish on repeat.

 I'm just so darn thrilled for this recipe!
 It's quintessential Fall and quintessential delicious.
 We've enrolled fresh butternut squash AND pomegranates, two pieces of produce that are beginning to overrun grocery stores and farmer's markets with their seasonal abundance.
 After creating a recipe for stuffed acorn squash in my ‘Fed & Fit' book , I couldn't help but use the same hot Italian sausage here.
 Something magical happens when you mix hot sausage with squash.
 It's the kind of magic that turns health food into craveable food – which is essentially the entire name of my recipe-development game.

 The sausage is browned in a pan until crispy first.
 I like to think that the crisp is important because it provides a texture that contrasts well with the squash.
 Said sausage is spooned over the butternut squash and the two head into the oven for holy delicious matrimony.
 Butternut squash takes a little while to bake (about 1 hour 15 minutes), so feel free to go chase the kids, write a blog post, or sneak in a couple rerun episodes of 30 Rock.
 You could also take this time to deseed a pomegranate (unless you found them already deseeded, you lucky dog) and/or whip up the lemon rosemary sauce.